Louisville Cardinals football: Tom King era (1925–1930)

 Tom King had the program going in the right direction until he decided to play Detroit for $10,000.
-Rockne who was head coach at Notre Dame, and a fellow graduate called King and asked if he would take the Detroit game because Rockne felt his team was not up to it.
+Rockne, who was head coach at Notre Dame and a fellow graduate, called King and asked if he would take the Detroit game because Rockne felt his team was not up to it.
 When King asked what was in it for Louisville Rockne replied $10,000, which was a substantial sum of money in 1928 for an athletics department.
 Louisville started the season with a 72–0 win over Eastern Kentucky but when they traveled to Detroit they were hammered with injuries and did not win another game or score for the rest of the season, as Detroit went undefeated and claimed a share of the national title.

 King served as head football coach for two more years but he also served as track, baseball, basketball and athletic director during his tenure at Louisville.
 Louisville athletics took a step back when Dr. Raymond Kent was announced as the new president of Louisville.
 Dr. Kent began reducing the budget in the athletics department, making it difficult for teams to travel and outfit themselves.
-King on the advice of his friend Rockne moved on and in 1933 became assistant coach at Michigan State.
+King, on the advice of his friend Rockne, moved on, and in 1933 became assistant coach at Michigan State.

-Louisville Athletics took a step back across all sports and in football posted one winning season until World War II.
-With the onset of World War II, Louisville, like many college athletic programs around the country, was put on suspension until 1946.
-During that time Louisville played mostly within KIAC and posted a 73–118–8 record with a .378 winning percentage.
+Laurie Apitz Era (1936–1942)

+Following years of instability in the Louisville program after Tom King's departure and three coaches in the span of five seasons, the university hired Lawrence E. Apitz.
+Apitz came from the University of the Pacific in Stockton, California where he coached basketball there from 1933 to 1936.
+He played football at the University of Chicago from 1926 to 1927 where he was a third-team selection to the 1926 All-Big Ten Conference football team.
+Apitz was the head coach at Louisville for seven seasons, he had an overall record of 22–29–3.
+He only produced one winning season which was the 1939 season posting a 5–3–1 overall record and a 1–1–1 record in conference play which was tied for 14th place in the Southern Intercollegiate Athletic Association.
+When Apitz got hired it was the height of the great depression and due to budget constraints, he coached the basketball and track teams along with the football team.
+When World War 2 caused football to be suspended at the university Apitz was reassigned to the physical education program for the hundreds of Navy cadets on campus.
+This was Apitz's last assignment at the university as he left shortly after.
+The Louisville football team did not start back up until 1946.